* Tokyo Electron, JAL fall after disappointing guidance

 By Dominic Lau

-TOKYO, May 1 Japan's Nikkei average fell on
+TOKYO, May 1 Japan's Nikkei average slipped on

 with Sharp Corp and semiconductor equipment maker Tokyo